Amid Climate Pressures, a Call for a Plan to Move Endangered Species

 If the Convention on Biological Diversity does set out to create assisted colonization guidelines, it has a number of documents to look to as models.
 The first, published in 2013, is the International Union for Conservation of Nature’s “Guidelines for Reintroductions and Other Conservation Translocations.”
 Along with assisted colonization, the guidelines address reintroductions of species into places they formerly existed, such as a recent effort to reintroduce wood bison into Alaska; reinforcement of existing populations; and ecological replacements, in which conservationists replace one formerly present species with another of similar ecological function, such as the introduction in the 2000s of two species of tortoises from Madagascar and the Aldabra Atoll to the island of Mauritius, whose five native tortoises have gone extinct.

 The document outlines what people thinking about performing a conservation translocation should consider, including the climate and habitat requirements of the species, the welfare of the individuals involved, genetic considerations, and regulatory compliance.
-“We believe that through good science and structured decision-making one can balance the benefits in terms of saving species from extinction against risks of poor consequences,” says University of Calgary ecologist Axel Moehrenschlager, who helped draft the IUCN’s guidelines, and is a co-author on the Science paper.
+“We believe that through good science and structured decision-making one can balance the benefits in terms of saving species from extinction against risks of poor consequences,” says Axel Moehrenschlager, an ecologist who chairs the IUCN Conservation Translocation Specialist Group and is a co-author on the Science paper.

 Other potential models include the “Scottish Code for Conservation Translocations,” published by Scotland’s nature agency in 2014, and a U.S. National Park Service report published earlier this year.
 Already, Park Service employees have assisted the colonization of bull trout into several lake and stream systems in Glacier National Park in an effort to protect them from invasive, non-native lake trout.